ethack/docker-vpn/Readme.md

 ## About

-Traditionally when connecting to a VPN, you install the VPN software on your host system and connect.
+Traditionally, when connecting to a VPN you install the VPN software on your host system and connect.
 The software then may route all of your host's traffic through the VPN.
-You change your routes, but some VPN software is pretty heavy handed with re-adding routes.
+You can change your host routes, but some VPN software is pretty heavy handed with re-adding routes.
 This is overkill and undesirable if all you want is to access only a few services behind the VPN.
 Sending all your traffic through a VPN has privacy concerns and can slow down your internet connection to the speed of your VPN.

 docker-vpn will connect to a remote VPN endpoint within a container and start an SSH server in the same container.
 You can connect to the SSH server and use normal port forwarding flags like:
 - `-D 1080` - Starts a socks5 proxy on port 1080.
 Connections using this proxy will be tunneled through SSH into the container and then tunneled to the remote network through the VPN client.